Scratchbuilding Thunderbird 5 from Gerry Anderson's classic 60s TV show

 The two big window areas were now marked onto the surface and then drilled out.
 The windows themselves could just be cut from plain clear sheet, the only tricky bit being that you have to add the words 'INTERNATIONAL RESCUE' on the inside using black Letraset.
 I didn't need to recess the windows, just overlap them onto the surrounding hull edges, as trimline tapes added at a later stage would create a clean finish.
 You can tell from this picture (right) that I made this model a long time ago as I still have hair.
 Nowadays the only thing I've still got is the jumper, I really must throw it away!

-series of moulded blocks that are glued all over it.
+model is the series of moulded blocks that are glued all

-These parts appear to be thin plastic throwaway packaging
+over it.
+These parts appear to be thin plastic throwaway

-for some unknown item that they must have used quite
+packaging for some unknown item that they must have used

 Another strange design on the model are the four sections of vertical white strips, I have no idea what they are supposed to be?
 They are not level with the hull but bulge outwards, so I had to glue some crescent-shaped pieces of Plasticard onto the model and blend them into the rest of the models surface.